keremerciyes/Price-Prediction-With-Machine-Learning/README.md

 # Price Prediction with Machine Learning

 This repository contains machine learning models for predicting prices using various machine learning techniques.
+As a team of three students, our aim was to predict the future stock market prices with extra features like social media integration etc. using Python libraries such as Pytorch and Sklearn.
+We first focused on traditional stochastic ARMA based methods, then we worked on different ML methods.
+We selected all hyperparameters for our models using Bayesian Search method.
+Finally, we compared all models we obtained.

 ## Folder Structure